 Because of its dual role, it has never faced greater demand than it does today.
 Demand increased significantly in 2010, but fell back slightly in the next two years.
 To quote Scotia|Mocatta’s 2014 Silver Outlook Report:

 “In 2012, fabrication demand dipped 6.6 percent to 26,340 tonnes, according to the World Silver Survey; this followed a 1.2 percent fall in 2011 and after a 13 percent rise in 2010.
 Fabrication demand in 2012 fell back to levels not seen since around 2007, which suggests a degree of stabilisation after the run up in demand in 2010 when demand peaked at 28,550 tonnes on the back of restocking, following the destocking in 2009.”

-Silver demand will likely increase exponentially as investors begin to awaken to the fragility of the world’s economic situation and this is why silver is such an important metal.
+Demand will likely increase exponentially as investors begin to awaken to the fragility of the world’s economic situation and this is why it is such an important metal.

-Although silver mine supply reached 1,048.3 million ounces in 2012, the yearly amount of mined silver has been less than demand for the last 17 years.
+Although mine supply reached 1,048.3 million ounces in 2012, the yearly amount mined has been less than demand for the last 17 years.

-We can see why silver has the monetary properties of gold combined with strong and growing industrial uses.
+We can see why it has the monetary properties of gold combined with strong and growing industrial uses.
 These attributes make it the perfect portfolio complement to gold.